Badge of shame: Fictional works

 This lobby card for the 1934 adaptation of The Scarlet Letter prominently features the letter "A".

-In Nathaniel Hawthorne's classic 1850 romance novel The Scarlet Letter, set in the 17th century Puritan Boston, the lead character Hester Prynne is led from the town prison with the scarlet letter "A" on her breast.
+In Nathaniel Hawthorne's classic 1850 romance novel The Scarlet Letter, set in the 1640s in Puritan Boston, the lead character Hester Prynne is led from the town prison with the scarlet letter "A" on her breast.
 The scarlet letter "A" represents the act of adultery that she had committed and it is to be a symbol of her sin for all to see.
-Originally intended as a badge of shame, it would later take on different meanings as her fictional life progressed in the story.
+Originally intended as a badge of shame, it would later take on different meanings as her life progressed.

 The 1916 silent film The Yellow Passport, starring Clara Kimball Young, was also known as The Badge of Shame when it was reissued in 1917.

 In the comic strip The Phantom and in its prose, comic book, and film adaptations, the titular hero wears a ring that leaves a permanent skull image on people punched with it.
 This mark indicates that the bearer is a villain and to be avoided.

 In the 2006 film Pirates of the Caribbean: Dead Man's Chest, Lord Cutler Beckett (Tom Hollander) is seen using as a fireplace poker, a branding iron with the letter "P" that he used to impart the "pirate's brand" seen on the right forearm of Captain Jack Sparrow (Johnny Depp).
 According to the backstory, Sparrow was branded a pirate by Beckett for refusing to transport slaves for the East India Trading Company.

 In the animated Nickelodeon series Avatar: The Last Airbender Zuko's father burned his face for talking out of turn in a war meeting.

 In the film Inglourious Basterds the protagonists carve swastikas into the foreheads of surviving German soldiers, to make their malfeasance known to all in the future.

 In the 2012 game Dishonored, an item called the Heretics Brand can be used to eliminate a target without killing.
 The brand is used to humiliate and to force the victim to become an outcast.

 The Japanese manga and anime series Attack on Titan shows the Eldians living in Marley were forced to wear armbands to identify themselves in internment zones.